jackrobertscott/icetea/packages/lumbridge-persistor/README.md

 const componentWillUnmount = () => unwatch();
 ```

-**Note:** when you start watching a persistor action, don't forget to call the `unwatch` function when the component unmounts and you stop listening for changes (see above code).
+**Note:** when you start watching a persistor method, don't forget to call the `unwatch` function when the component unmounts and you stop listening for changes (see above code).
 If you don't unwatch, then you might cause a memory leak.

 ### Scopes